ubuntu-mate/ubuntu-mate.org/pages/donate.md

 <img class="right" src="https://www.paypalobjects.com/webstatic/mktg/Logo/pp-logo-100px.png" alt="PayPal Logo">

-We'd prefer you set-up a recurring payment to help ensure the monthly hosting costs are always covered and they allow us to better plan how to reward our contributors.
+We'd prefer you set-up a recurring payment to help ensure the monthly costs are always covered and it also allows us to better plan how to reward our contributors and sponsor other Open Source projects.
 That said, one time donations are also gratefully accepted.

+**NOTE!
+If you are considering a monthly recurring payment via PayPal then you should probably use the [Ubuntu MATE Patreon](http://www.patreon.com/ubuntu_mate) to benefit from Patron rewards.**

 <div class="bs-docs-section">
   <div class="row">